VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 Q: Are refurbished HP laptops worth buying?

-The HP EliteBook x360 1040 G5 in our roundup is a refurbished business laptop at £444, and it’s excellent value.
+The HP EliteBook x360 1040 G5 in our roundup is a refurbished business laptop, and it's excellent value.
 You get premium build quality, 16GB RAM, and professional features for less than half the original price.
 Just ensure you buy from reputable sellers with warranty coverage.

 Q: What's the difference between HP's budget and premium laptops?